 Can you imagine the amount of food needed to feed 250,000 tourists a day at buffets alone?
 Now think about how much food is thrown out each day at these large buffets?
 It’s staggering!

 There was a large pig farm in North Las Vegas that collected buffet and kitchen waste every day at the hotels.
 Pigs at this farm were fat and happy!
-When the farm relocated further out of town last year, they incorporated a freeze-drying food plant to save and re-distribute all of the extra buffet waste they collected.
+When the farm relocated further out of town two years ago, they incorporated a freeze-drying food plant to save and re-distribute all of the extra buffet waste they collect.
 This great program is also filling trucks.

-Republic Services invested in custom-designed machinery for a state-of-the-art recycling plant two years ago.
+Republic Services invested in custom-designed machinery for a state-of-the-art recycling plant three years ago.
 It was the largest recycling plant in the country- it may still be.
 Trucks and trains are filled with bundles of recycled materials every day to get shipped overseas.
 Every house in the valley is given both a recycling and trash container with separate trucks picking up from each house.

 Nevada tax benefits are certainly an incentive to live in Nevada.
-However, there’s an underlying spirit of “team” and “creating good” that keeps us here.
+However, there’s an underlying spirit of “team” and “creating good” that keeps us living here.
 We are happy to have called Las Vegas home for over 25 years.
-We’ve seen a lot of changes and growth.
+There has been constant change and growth.
 What makes us proud of the community are the creative problem-solving companies and people that also call Southern Nevada home.
 The government is doing a great job with the Las Vegas Valley’s Master-Plan, and it shows.

 This Blog was written by Kurt Grosse.
-Kurt is a 24+ Year Nevada Realtor, Retired Building Engineer (P.E., C.E.) and is known as “The Protector” because he uses his skills and knowledge to protect his clients every day.
-If you have any questions or are looking to buy or sell property in Southern Nevada, give him a call today.
-702-750-7599.
+Kurt is a 25 Year Nevada Realtor and a former Nevada Building Engineer (P.E., C.E.)
+Kurt is known as “The Protector” because he uses his skills and knowledge to protect his clients every day.
+If you have any questions or are looking to buy or sell property in Southern Nevada, give him a call today at 702-750-7599.